 Full-Length AP US History Practice Exams

-There are two full, official AP US History practice tests available for download:
+There is one full-length, official AP US History practice tests available for download:

-Though both practice tests come with answer keys for the multiple-choice part, you'll have to use the official scoring guidelines to score your own free-response answers.
+Though the practice test comes with answer keys for the multiple-choice part, you'll have to use the official scoring guidelines to score your own free-response answers.
 You could also ask your AP US History teacher if they'd be willing to grade your practice essays for you.

-The 2017 practice test mostly aligns with the format and content of the latest version of the test.
-This test is the best free practice exam available online, so try to save it for when you're closer to test day and want to get an accurate estimate of your score level.
+This test is the very best free practice exam available online, so try to save it for when you're closer to test day and want to get an accurate estimate of your score level.